Where do I get advice on how to quit smoking?

 Where can I get help for alcohol and drug addiction?

-If you need to speak to someone about an alcohol or drug addiction that you, or someone you know has, you can contact the Alcohol Drug Helpline on 0800 787 797, text "adh" to 234, or visit their website.
+If you need to speak to someone about alcohol or drug addiction (yours or someone else's), you can contact the Alcohol Drug Helpline on 0800 787 797, text 48681, or visit their website to chat online.

 - Maori - 0800 787 798